 Mandrill supports dynamic data using merge tags and editable regions in templates.
 Use merge tags to define a placeholder where pieces of recipient information can be injected at the time of send.
 Provide global and per-recipient data through the API or SMTP integration.
 Read more about using merge tags to personalize emails in Mandrill or using editable regions in templates for changing large pieces of code or content in your templates.

 Does Mandrill offer A/B split testing?

 Yes.
 Split tests in Mandrill are a powerful and easy way to track and optimize recipient engagement with your emails.
 For example, you can create different versions of your website registration email and track which version gets the most opens and clicks over time.

 With Mandrill you can create highly customized messages to send to recipients based on a specific action you're tracking in your app (registration date, purchase date, or product purchased).
-This is very similar to the MailChimp autoresponder feature, but with Mandrill all of the logic about who should get an email, when they should get it, and what it should contain would be handled in your own system and passed to Mandrill at the time of send in your API request or SMTP message.
+This is very similar to MailChimp's Automation feature, but with Mandrill all the logic about who should get an email, when they should get it, and what it should contain would be handled in your own system and passed to Mandrill at the time of send in your API request or SMTP message.

 For example, if someone registers on your website and you want to send them an email immediately, you'd need to program your system to send that information to Mandrill as it happens.
 If the recipient should get another email one month later, your system would store that information and when it's actually time to send the second email, it would be passed over to Mandrill at that time.

 How do I get in touch with Mandrill support?